California Medical Malpractice Cap Raised For First Time In 47 Years

 Reach Out to an Oakland Medical Malpractice Attorney to Learn More

 The new statutory cap on noneconomic damages in med mal claims is welcome news for patients who suffer long-term consequences and diminished quality of life.
 For additional details on the law, please contact Venardi Zurada, LLP to speak to a member of our team.
-We can schedule a no-cost case review at our offices in Oakland, Orinda, and Redding, CA to discuss how the concepts affect your case.
+We can schedule a no-cost case review at our offices in Oakland, and Walnut Creek, CA to discuss how the concepts affect your case.